aboulang/simtrans/README.md

 # simtrans
-Simula to Zeta Lisp Translator
+Simula to Zeta Lisp Translator.
 Done as part of the DesigNet effort.
 The magic is using the very intuitive CGOL (Pratt) Parser.
 See https://en.wikipedia.org/wiki/Pratt_parser